 The security update includes important fixes for the built-in Microsoft Edge, Internet Explorer, Windows Virtualization, Microsoft Graphics Component, Windows Media, Windows Network Security and Containers, and other core components.

-Microsoft is also Windows 10 with improved security for Microsoft Office products, input devices such as a mouse, keyboard, or stylus.
+Microsoft is also updating Windows 10 with improved security for Microsoft Office products, input devices such as a mouse, keyboard, or stylus.

 As usual, Microsoft says it’s not aware of any potential issues with this month’s cumulative update.

 Windows Updates have had a pretty rocky start in 2020 with the last two updates proving problematic.
 Multiple problems were reported after some users installed Windows 10’s Optional January update, which includes File Explorer fixes.